grafana/grafana-ci-otel-collector/README.md

 It is possible to use a local Drone instance for easier development.

+Note that by default no webhook events are sent to the receiver from GitHub (i.e. when you push to a branch to trigger a build), you need to manually trigger builds on Drone.
+If you need to get those webhooks, you can configure it your repository settings on GitHub.

 ### Environment variables

 The `docker-compose.localdrone.yml` file expects the following environment variables to be set: